 | Last Name | Yes | Always included |

-| Email Address | Sometimes | Only if the connection has enabled “Allow connections to export my email” off by default.
-Most emails will be blank. |
+| Email Address | Sometimes | Only when the connection has switched on the setting that allows email download in data exports, which is off by default.
+Most emails come back blank. |

 | Company | Yes | Current company as listed on their profile |